SomeWeekendReading/someweekendreading.github.io/quotes.md

 ## The Religious Ones

-"Nothing worth doing is completed in our lifetime; therefore, we are saved by hope.
+"Nothing worth doing is completed in our lifetime;<br> therefore, we are saved by hope.<br>
-Nothing true or beautiful or good makes complete sense in any immediate context of history; therefore, we are saved by faith.
-Nothing we do, however virtuous, can be accomplished alone; therefore, we are saved by love."
+Nothing true or beautiful or good makes complete sense in any immediate context of history;<br>
+therefore, we are saved by faith.<br>
+Nothing we do, however virtuous, can be accomplished alone;<br>
+therefore, we are saved by love."
 &mdash; [Reinhold Niebuhr](https://en.wikipedia.org/wiki/Reinhold_Niebuhr)

 "Niebuhr was a critic of national innocence, which he regarded as a